qwbarch/mirage/README.md

 Use [MaskedEnemyOverhaulFork](https://thunderstore.io/c/lethal-company/p/Coppertiel/MaskedEnemyOverhaulFork/) instead, with the ``Dont Touch MaskedPlayerEnemy.mimickingPlayer`` configuration set to ``true``.

+Unless you use the nameplate, fading mask, or zombie apocalypse feature(s), you probably don't need it though, since Mirage covers the rest of the features already.

 #### Do I need DissonanceLagFix installed?

 No. Mirage now applies the lag fix patch as of ``v1.0.16``.